Admissibility and rectification of colored symmetric operads: Admissibility of operads

+\pf The first part is \csy{\refle{i.cofibrations}\refit{i.cofibrations.weakly.sat}} and the second part is \csy{\refpr{strongly.admissibly.generated}} (first paragraph in the proof).
+For the convenience of the reader, we sketch the argument in the latter case.
+The maps in question lie in the class \refeq{cellular.algebraic} and are acyclic h-cofibrations by acyclic symmetric h-monoidality.
+Hence, by assumption, the (co)domains of generating cofibrations of~$\C$ are compact with respect to the cellular closure of these maps.
+Analogously to \csy{\refle{sequential}\refit{we.chain.colimits}}, a transfinite composition~$f_\infty$ of weak equivalences $f_i$ (in our case, cobase changes of the above maps) is a weak equivalence, provided that (co)domains of the generating cofibrations of~$\C$ are compact relative to the class spanned by the acyclic cofibrations and the maps in the transfinite chain.
+Similarly, $f_\infty$ is an h-cofibration provided that the $f_i$ and the maps in the chain are h-cofibrations. \xpf

 \theo Suppose $\C$ is a symmetric monoidal model category and $W$ is a set.
-Furthermore, suppose that either (a) $\C$ is combinatorial and weak equivalences are closed under transfinite compositions or (b) $\C$~is strongly admissibly generated and quasi-tractable.
-If $\C$ is (symmetric) h-monoidal (the acyclic part is sufficient), then any $W$-colored (symmetric) operad~$O$ in~$\C$ is admissible. \xtheo
+Furthermore, suppose that one of the following is satisfied: \begin{enumerate}[(a)] \item $\C$ is combinatorial and weak equivalences are closed under transfinite compositions, or \item $\C$~is admissibly generated and tractable. \end{enumerate} If $\C$ is (symmetric) h-monoidal (the acyclic part is sufficient), then any $W$-colored (symmetric) operad~$O$ in~$\C$ is admissible. \xtheo

 \pf We apply \cite[Theorem~11.3.2]{Hirschhorn:Model} to the adjunction $O \circ - : \C^W \rightleftarrows \Alg_O : U$.
 By \refth{O.Mod}, $U$ preserves sifted colimits and $\Alg_O$ is complete and cocomplete.